Power Outages—Phone Modem (eMTA)

 - Without backup power source, your phone modem will not allow connection to the Buckeye network.

-- You may purchase a battery backup and replacement on your own, or you may purchase through Buckeye at [website portal].
+- You may purchase a battery backup and replacement on your own, or you may purchase at http://shop.surfboard.com/shop/batteries/arris-touchstone-modem-gatewayreplacement-batteries .

-- Pricing and features (including, for example, the amount of active and standby time provided by the batter) will vary depending on the model selected.
+- Pricing and features (including, for example, the amount of active and standby time provided by the battery) will vary depending on the model selected.

 - This notice is intended to provide general guidance, but the vendor from whom you purchase a backup battery will provide specific details regarding performance, storage, warranty, testing, recycling, and replacement.
 Please follow those details.